 It’s understandable to be nervous about travelling during a pandemic, and travel insurance is extra important where there is a heightened chance your travel could be disrupted or you may become sick.

 At the time of writing, the U.K. Government has issued a global “Do Not Travel” warning for some destinations.
 If you choose to travel while this government warning is in place to the destinations part of the ban, it will void your travel insurance.
 It is never advisable to travel without travel insurance in place, and this is even more important during a pandemic.
-(It’s worth noting that there are now 67 destinations that the U.K. FCO deems that it’s safe to travel to.
-You can find the full list here.)

 If you want to make a claim for travel cancelled because of coronavirus, each insurance provider including those offered complimentary with a credit card will have a special coronavirus FAQ page advising what is and is not covered.
 For example, for travel insurance issued by American Express, you will be covered if you choose not to travel where there is a government warning in place for the date and destination of your travel, provided you booked before the warning was in place.
 You must have booked the travel on the card and have a policy including cancellation cover.
 You would not be covered if, for example, you booked the travel while the government advice was not to travel, even if the ban was lifted by the time of your trip but you opted to cancel anyway.

-Note that if an airline cancels your flight, you are entitled to a refund from the airline, or if you choose not to travel, generous travel waiver policies may in place with your airline.
+Note that if an airline cancels your flight, you are entitled to a refund from the airline, or if you choose not to travel, generous travel waiver policies may be in place with your airline.
 This is likely to be a far easier and quicker process than lodging a travel insurance claim if you do not travel because of coronavirus.
 Your travel insurance provider may even insist that you exhaust all avenues with your travel provider before it will consider any claims made under the policy.